zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 >
 > A thought: what if a action returns a `ActionResult.Entity`, then that takes
 > devpal back home, but leaves the entity in the query box.
 This would allow for
 > a Quicksilver-like "thing, do" flow.
-That command would pre-populate the
+That command would prepopulate the
 > parameters.
 So we would then filter top-level commands based on things that can
 > accept the entity in the search box.
 >